Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Introduction

 \subsection{Going beyond symmetric games}

-The goal of this paper is to extend superrational reasoning to all games in normal form, with the only restriction that there are no ties in the payoffs, that is, players are never indifferent between any two outcomes. \footnote{also called general positions in literature}.
-In practice, games with ties can be turned into games without ties by adding a small noise on the payoffs.
+The goal of this paper is to extend superrational reasoning to all games in normal form, with the only restriction that there are no ties in the payoffs, that is, players are never indifferent between any two outcomes\footnote{Also called general positions in the game theory literature.}.
+In practice, games with ties can be turned into games without ties by adding a small noise to the payoffs.

-The generalized equilibrium is called the Perfectly Transparent Equilibrium, and we will show that, while it does not always exist, it is always unique, is always Pareto-optimal, and coincides with Hofstadter's equilibrium on symmetric games.
+The generalized equilibrium is called the Perfectly Transparent Equilibrium (PTE).
+We show that, while it does not always exist, when it does exist, it is always unique, is always Pareto-optimal, and coincides with Hofstadter's equilibrium on symmetric games.

-Two concepts are introduced in the reasoning underlying the Perfectly Transparent Equilibrium: Necessary Rationality, i.e., rationality in all possible worlds, on the one hand, and Necessary Knowledge of Strategies, i.e., the agents correctly predict each other in all possible worlds, on the other hand.
-The Nashian hypothesis that deviations of strategies are unilateral, however, is dropped.
+Two concepts are introduced in the reasoning underlying the PTE: 1.
+Necessary Rationality, i.e., rationality in all possible worlds, and 2.
+Necessary Knowledge of Strategies, i.e., the agents correctly predict each other in all possible worlds.
+The Nashian hypothesis, which states that deviations of strategies are unilateral, however, is dropped.

 Necessary Rationality and Necessary Knowledge of Strategies thus provide a more generic and fine-grained epistemic support for superrationality (Section \ref{section-superrationality}) than its original characterization by Hofstadter as a direct maximization of payoffs on the diagonal.
 These concepts were first described in philosophical papers \citep{Dupuy1992} \citep{Dupuy2000}\footnote{Dupuy uses the term ``essential prediction.''} and applied to games in extensive form with perfect information by \cite{Fourny2018}.
 However, we assume that the reader did not read these papers and explain these concepts in detail in this paper.